 Whenever Misa smiles at Timothy, he smiles back without missing a beat, making her heart somersault.
-This was their first date.
-And by the warm chemistry between them, she hoped there would be more.
+This was their first date, and judging by the warm chemistry between them, she hoped there would be more.

 They dine at the famous Cherri Cremonesi.
-A fancy ocean-view restaurant where Misa’s purse has its own bench, there’s a utensil for every bite and everyone dressed like they were in a fashion show.
-To her, elegant restaurants like this only existed in movies.
-Misa never thought she’d eat at a place with such a hip elegance.
+A fancy ocean-view restaurant where Misa’s purse has its own bench, there’s a utensil for every bite and everyone is dressed like they’re in a fashion show.
+To her, beautiful restaurants like this only existed in movies.
+Misa never thought she’d eat at a place with such hip elegance.

-“This place is beautiful and cool.”
+“This place is so cool.”
 Misa beams.
 “Thank you for bringing me here, Timothy.”

 “It is my deepest pleasure.”
 He moves across the table for her hand, kissing it softly.

 Misa feels her cheeks heat, but she was sure Timothy couldn’t notice since their dinner table sat beneath the stars.